Pternoconius: Etymology

-The genus name, Pternoconius, is an anagram of the closely related genus Coniopternium.
+The genus name, Pternoconius, is a near-anagram of the closely related genus Coniopternium.
 The species name refers to the similarity of the Eocene genus Polymorphis.

 Species

 Pternoconius tournoueri

 In 1985, fossils found in the Early Miocene Colhué Huapí Member of the Sarmiento Formation were assigned to the genus under the name Pternoconius tournoueri, consisting of a nearly complete hemimandible.